logo

 Viðareiði Church

-Viðareiði Church stands as one of the Faroe Islands’ most remarkable stone churches.
-Built in the late 19th century, it reflects both the island’s craftsmanship and spiritual heritage.
-Over more than a century, it has remained a central landmark for the community of Viðareiði.
+Viðareiði Church ranks among the most remarkable stone churches in the Faroe Islands.
+Builders completed it in the late 19th century, and it reflects both local craftsmanship and strong spiritual traditions.
+For more than a century, the church has served as a central landmark in the village of Viðareiði.

 Architecture and Construction